 Supported IBM Db2 features

-SAP supports most IBM Db2 features on GCP.
+SAP supports most IBM Db2 features on Google Cloud.
 However, the following features are not currently supported:

 - Multi-partition Db2 databases

 SAP has certified Google Cloud to run IBM Db2 on the following SUSE Linux Enterprise Server (SLES), Red Hat Enterprise Linux (RHEL), and Windows Server operating system images: